ApoorvThite/mlops-pipeline-aws/README.md

 ## 🧠 Problem Statement

-We build a binary classification model using Scikit-learn to solve a supervised ML task, and:
+I built a binary classification model using Scikit-learn to solve a supervised ML task, and:

 1. Train the model via **SageMaker training jobs**
 2. Automatically deploy the model to an endpoint